katherinel09/sp2021-asg1-secchat/sp2021-asg1-secchat/README.md

-The goal of this application is to build a secure chat application between a client and a server.
+# The goal of this application is to build a secure chat application between a client and a server.

-To compile: run 'make all' in the root directory.
+# To compile: run 'make all' in the root directory.

 #### Program description - The description should be sufficiently detailed for a third party to be able to write a new client or server program that is able to interface with your programs, without having to read your code.

+SP2021-ASF1-SECCHAT is a standalone program that consists of a 'chat server' which maintains a chat states which create conversation, as well as a 'chat client' to allow users to communicate with the server.
+The goal of the program is to host a secure chat application in C that runs on Linux.
+The states that the server will include but not limit to users sending and receiving private and public messages.

+#### Functional requirements of the client and server

+Client:

+- The client is able to register a new account through a username and password.
+The max length for usernames and passwords is 30 characters.
+- The client can only login to an account if he/she uses the associated password
+- The client can exit by logging out from the server.
+This also terminates the client program
+- When a user joins the server, all public messages previously are displayed as well as private messages sent for the recipient
+- The client can send public messages to all users and private messages to a specified users
+- Messages are displayed to the client with a timestamp, author, and recipient (for private messages)
+- Duplicate usernames are not allowed on the server
+- The maximum length for messages is 500 characters on the server
+- Can provide a list of logged in users at a client's request
+- Messages are displayed to the intended client(s) immediately

+Server:

+- The server program supports all the functionality needed to provide the aforementioned client features
+- No more than 20 simultaneous connections are allowed
+- The server program takes care of all necessary storage for security

+#### Nonfunctional program requirements

+In addition to several functional requirements, our program also meets a set of nonfunctional requirements.

+In particular:
+1. Permanent state information is stored on a server-side database named chat.db, which can be retrieved by the client as needed.
+2. The server and client's keys are both stored in the directories serverkeys and clientkeys within the root directory
+3. Programs may not access each other's keys without invoking a trusted third party to access the ttpkeys directory
+4. Restarting the server does not result in any loss of data
-#### TODO: Describe your server and clients communicate
+#### How the server and clients communicate

-#### TODO: Describe all possible types of interactions between server and clients,
+#### Possible types of interactions between server and clients,

 #### TODO: the data layout of all possible types of packets sent

 #### TODO: a description of any cryptography you apply.

-SP2021-ASF1-SECCHAT is a standalone program that consists of a 'game server' which maintains a game state, as well as 'game client' to display the game.
-The goal of the game is to collect the most gold nuggets out of all of the players.
-The game ends when all of the nuggets have been collected.

 ### How we acheived our security goals: